 5.2 Can I make stir fry sauce in advance?

-Absolutely!
-You can prepare homemade stir fry sauce in advance.
-Store it in an airtight container in the refrigerator for up to a week.
-Just give it a good shake before using, as the ingredients may settle over time.
+Yes, you can make it days ahead.
+Store it in an airtight jar in the fridge for up to a week.
+Give it a good shake before using since things tend to settle.

 5.3 What vegetables work best for chicken stir fry?